 - South Coast Plaza Pedestrian Bridge & Garden Terrace – Costa Mesa, California

 - Stanford University, Littlefield Link Building Addition, Graduate School of Business – Palo Alto, California

 Other passions are small stream fishing, tennis, high adventure camping, league basketball, mountain biking, kayaking and collecting mid-century modern furniture.
 He served as Scoutmaster for the Boy Scouts of America Troop 246 in Moraga and volunteers regularly with the Girl Scouts of America, San Francisco/Marin Food Bank and Habitat for Humanity, while also sharing his knowledge and motivating students at the Academy of Art – School of Architecture in San Francisco.

-He lives in Orinda, California with his lovely wife and three children.
+He lives in Orinda, California with his lovely wife and family.